omarbelkady/Python/Machine Learning/README.md

 ### Cross-Validation:
 - Gives you the performance of your ML model depending on the new unseen data

-### Functions You Must Know in Each Category of ML
+### Loss Functions You Must Know in Each Category of ML

 #### Classification